braedynl/CSE231-020-SS20/FAQ.md

 You may also contact me (letting4@msu.edu), or whoever your favorite TA is for more personal help.

 Some students want a tutor.
-The department does not have the resources to screen and train tutors, though some students have had luck finding one online through Facebook, universitytutor.com, and Reddit.
-Please be cautious with meeting people you find online -- only meet in public areas.
+The department does not have the resources to screen and train tutors, though some students have had luck finding one online through Facebook, Reddit, and universitytutor.com.
+Please be cautious with meeting people you find online — only meet in public areas.
 Always ensure you're actually learning the content, and not just having the tutor do all of the work for you.

 **5. Why does this class teach Python and not [some other programming language]?**